dmbarbour/glas/docs/GlasApps.md

 * **cell** - the basic get, set, swap (for linear types).
 In a distributed runtime, only one node can 'own' a cell for writing, but mirrored caching is possible for read-mostly cells, and the cell can be migrated.

-* **queue** - a list cell accessed with 'write', 'read', and 'putback'.
+* **queue** - a list cell accessed with 'write', 'read', and 'unread'.
 Supports one reader and multiple concurrent writer transactions.
 However, in a distributed runtime, the write end is owned by only one node.
 Attempting to share is infeasible in context of observing time and network partitioning.

 * **bag** - a cell containing a multiset (an unordered list), accessed via 'write', 'read', and 'peek'.
 Serializable with any number of concurrent readers and writers.
 In a distributed runtime, every node can operate on a local slice of the bag, and the runtime can freely shuffle elements between slices.
 Reads are non-deterministic but can be filtered (via read then abort), but read variants with runtime support for filtering can enhance performance and support heuristic routing of items to interested nodes.

 * **CRDTs?** - [conflict-free replicated datatypes](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) are designed for concurrent edits and partitioning tolerance, and can be adapted.
 But I don't know which ones I'd want as built-ins.
 For now, users might manually replicate CRDTs, maintaining a cell in each node with a bag of updates.

+### Dynamic State?

+For dynamic state, it is feasible to support dynamic key-value stores:

+* **kvs** - a runtime-supported key-value store.
+This is useful for 'dynamic' cells where we might want separate nodes to 'own' different elements.
+We can also support kvs variations for queues and bags.
+We can inspect the known keys.

+However, rather than develop a variation for every model, it might prove simpler to treat this as a feature of state keys in general.

 ### Keys